vikasNvikas/vikasvicky/README.md

 # vikasvicky
-this is fisrt repository
+Tis is fisrt repository
-jntfbpkol
-m,lgt6h n
+This is Vikas s/o Nanjunda